-Events for early career researchers
+Opportunities for early career researchers

-What is an early career researcher?
+What is an Early Career Researcher?

 However, some activities may be better suited to individuals at different stages of this spectrum.
 The term ‘early career researcher’ includes peer researchers, those in universities and in the public, charity or business sector.

-We will be offering a programme of events and opportunities including a short term fellowship programme and a mentoring scheme.
+We will be offering a programme of events and opportunities including a short-term fellowship programme and a mentoring scheme.

 Our early career researchers programme is being led by members of our leadership team and advisory group: Dr Caroline Jay, Dr Rachel Hiller and Dr Faraz Mughal.